Google Single Sign-On (SSO) Setup Steps

 Once you have completed stage 1, you will be able to continue to stage 2 which involves two separate steps as follows.

-- Step 1: Enable API access in the Google Admin console by following the instruction available at https://support.google.c om/a/answer/60757
+- Step 1: Enable API access in the Google Admin console by following the instruction available at https://support.google.c om/a/answer/60757, follow the link provided, log in if needed, then navigate to the Security area an look for the API reference section:

 - Step 2: Create a service account, first review the instructions available at https://developers.google.com/identity/protocols/OAuth2ServiceAccount?hl=en_US#creatinganaccount.
 We've also listed the steps below.

-- Step 3: Select the appropriate project you have just created from the previous steps.
+- Step 3: Go back to https://console.developers.google.com/iam-admin/serviceaccounts and select the appropriate project you have just created in the previous steps.

-- Enter the Service account Client ID in the Client Name field and the following scope value in the One or More API Scopes field, then click the Authorize button:
+- Step 11: Then add following scope value https://www.googleapis.com/auth/admin.directory.user.readonly in the One or More API Scopes field, then click the Authorize button

 Stage 3: Enter Your Google Authentication Details Into MyHub